How to Use Claude AI for Beginners in 2026 (Free Guide)

 Frequently Asked Questions: How to Use Claude AI

 Yes.
 Claude’s free plan at claude.ai costs $0 and doesn’t require a credit card.
-It includes Claude Sonnet 4.6, Memory, web search, file uploads, basic Projects, Artifacts, and code execution.
-Usage limits apply and reset on a rolling 5-hour window.
+It includes the current Sonnet model, Memory, web search, file uploads, basic Projects, Artifacts, and code execution.
+Usage limits apply and reset on a rolling 5‑hour window.
 Claude Pro at $20/month adds higher usage limits, expanded Projects file storage, Research mode, Opus model access, and priority access during busy periods.

 Claude is made by Anthropic, an AI safety company founded in 2021 by Dario Amodei, Daniela Amodei, and a group of researchers who previously worked at OpenAI.
 Anthropic is based in San Francisco and has received major investment from Amazon and Google.
 Claude is Anthropic’s main consumer and enterprise AI product, available at claude.ai.